 Roberto has one of the sweetest hearts ever created.
 He takes such good care of us.
 As soon as one of us even sneezes he’s at the supermarket buying all the ingredients for his chicken soup.
 Roberto makes the BEST soups!
 And yes, he will bring it to us on a tray in bed!
 My parents know that he will take care of me when I need him.
 All parents wish that their child’s partner is someone that will take care them as well or better than they did.
 My parents know they have that in Roberto.

-Roberto is 43 years old, a commercial truck driver.
-Since he drives for a living I like to call him a "human map".
+Roberto is 43 years old, was a commercial truck driver.
+Since he drove for a living I like to call him a "human map".
 With Roberto behind the wheel we never get lost.
+But this summer Roberto made a career change and is off the road.
+He now works for the same company behind the scenes.
 Some of our road trips include driving across the country and twice to Florida.
 Last year we drove to upstate NY for a few days at Jellystone park for the first time.
 It was so much fun!
 We stayed in a cabin and roasted marshmallows, played laser tag and enjoyed all the amenities!
 We love to explore and hope to do more of it in the future.
 Roberto's family is from Guatemala and we traveled there in 2007.
 Roberto is fluent in Spanish.
 We hope to take Nate there one day too.
 It’s a beautiful country, rich in agriculture, beautiful mountains, volcanoes and the people are so warm and welcoming.